-In 1985, Shri Shyam Ji Gupta a social activist and visionary had initiated a plan in Phoolbani district of Orissa for development of tribal society called “Phoolbani district upgradation project”, under this project night schools were running in 400 villages where children came along with adult villagers.
-In order to implement the programme better and to get support from cities, many affluent families from Kolkata motivated by Sri Shyam ji went to Phoolbani district as part of the Vanyatra.
+In 1985, Shri Shyam Ji Gupta a social activist and visionary had initiated a plan in the Phoolbani district of Orissa for the development of tribal society called the “Phoolbani district up-gradation project”, under this project night schools were running in 400 villages where children came along with adult villagers.
+In order to implement the program better and to get support from cities, many affluent families from Kolkata motivated by Sri Shyam Ji went to the Phoolbani district as part of the Vanyatra.
 While returning from the journey it was decided that a group may be formed which would bring out the realities and problems of these tribal societies and make the urban people aware of them who are ignorant of this reality.
 Thus “Friends of Tribals Society” was founded as a response to bridge the gap between tribals and urban citizens of India, in Kolkata in 1989.

-In this continuation Bharat Lok Shiksha Parishad (BLSP) was founded in Delhi in the year 2000 to spread the Ekal Vidyalaya Movement in Northern part of the country.
+In this continuation, Bharat Lok Shiksha Parishad (BLSP) was founded in Delhi in the year 2000 to spread the Ekal Vidyalaya Movement in the Northern part of the country.
 BLSP’s spread is in Utter Pradesh, Himachal, Uttarakhand, and Jammu.

-Hence, there are chapters in Varanasi, Prayag, Kanpur, Lucknow, Jammu, Moradabad, South Delhi, North Delhi, West Delhi, East Delhi, Centeral Delhi and Gurugram.
+Hence, there are chapters in Varanasi, Kanpur, Lucknow, Jammu, Moradabad, South Delhi, North Delhi, West Delhi, East Delhi, Central Delhi, C.S.R, Gurugram, and Faridabad.

 The same year, Late Sh.
 Madan Lal Agarwala, an eminent industrialist who owned coal mines in and around Dhanbad, decided to put this idea of Shri Bhau Rao in practice and set the stage for setting up of first 60 Ekal Vidyalayas (One Teacher Schools) in Dhanbad.
 This was the first successful experiment of Ekal Vidyalaya by Late Sh.
 Madan Lal Aggarwala.

 This humble initiative of Ekal Vidyalaya got wings when Sh.
-Shyam Gupt ji became the Master Architect of the whole Ekal System in 1989-90 under the banner of Friends of Tribals Society.
-With his tremendous organizational capacity and unparalleled imaginative and analytical power he translated a simple Ekal Vidyalaya in to a magnanimous global movement of Bharat in span of 26 years.
+Shyam Gupt Ji became the Master Architect of the whole Ekal System in 1989-90 under the banner of Friends of Tribals Society.
+With his tremendous organizational capacity and unparalleled imaginative and analytical power, he translated a simple Ekal Vidyalaya into a magnanimous global movement of Bharat in the span of 26 years.